NikhilDendeti/edge-candidates-market-place/backend/API_SPEC.md

 - **404 Not Found**: User with given email does not exist
 - **500 Internal Server Error**: Database error

+**Implementation Notes**:
+- User email and phone are masked in the response for privacy
+- Candidate names are aliased (e.g., "NE Can-01") for privacy
+- Candidate details (CGPA, college, branch) are fetched and included if available
+- Sorting by `candidate_name` sorts by the aliased name, not the actual name

 ---

 ### GET `/api/candidates/:id/viewers`